+KIRKLAND & ELLIS

+Citigroup Center

-KIRKLAND & ELLIS Citigroup Center 153 East 53rd Street New York, New York 10022-4675 Telephone: (212) 446-4800 Facsimile: (212) 446-4900 Matthew A. Cantor (MC-7727) Jonathan S. Henes (JH-1979)
+153 East 53rd Street

+New York, New York 10022-4675

+Telephone: (212) 446-4800 Facsimile: (212) 446-4900

+Matthew A. Cantor (MC-7727)

+Jonathan S. Henes (JH-1979)

 Attorneys for Debtors and Debtors in Possession

 UNITED STATES BANKRUPTCY COURT SOUTHERN DISTRICT OF NEW YORK

-Х
+X

 In re :

-: Chapter 11 Case No.
+: Chapter 11 Case No

-Allegiance Telecom, Inc., et al., : 03()
+Allegiance Telecom, Inc., et al., : 03 ()

 :

-Debtors. : Jointly Administered
+Debtors. : Jointly A Administered

-Х

-MOTION OF DEBTORS TO ESTABLISH NOTICE PROCEDURES
+X

+MOTION OF DEBTORS PURSUANT TO RULE 1007 OF FEDERAL RULES OF BANKRUPTCY PROCEDURE FOR AN ORDER GRANTING THE DEBTORS AN EXTENSION OF TIME TO FILE THEIR SCHEDULES OF ASSETS AND LIABILITIES, SCHEDULES OF EXECUTORY CONTRACTS AND UNEXPIRED LEASES AND STATEMENTS OF FINANCIAL AFFAIRS

 TO THE HONORABLE UNITED STATES BANKRUPTCY JUDGE:

+Allegiance Telecom, Inc. and its direct and indirect subsidiaries, as debtors and debtors in possession (collectively, "Allegiance" or the "Debtors"), respectfully represent:

+Introduction

-Allegiance Telecom, Inc. and its direct and indirect subsidiaries, as debtors and debtors in possession (collectively, "Allegiance" or the "Debtors") respectfully represent: Introduction 1.
-On the date hereof (the "Commencement Date"), the Debtors each commenced with this Court a voluntary case under chapter 11 of title 11, United States Code (the "Bankruptcy Code").
+1. On the date hereof (the "Commencement Date"), the Debtors each commenced with this Court a voluntary case under chapter 11 of title 11, United States Code (the "Bankruptcy Code").
 The Debtors are authorized to operate their businesses and manage their properties as debtors in possession pursuant to sections 1107 and 1108 of the Bankruptcy Code.
 Simultaneously with the filing of their petitions and this Motion, the Debtors requested an order for joint administration of their chapter 11 cases pursuant to rule 1015(b) of the Federal Rules of Bankruptcy Procedure (the "Bankruptcy Rules").

+Jurisdiction

-Jurisdiction 2.
-This Court has subject matter jurisdiction to consider and determine this Motion pursuant to 28 U.S.C. § 1334.
+2. This Court has subject matter jurisdiction to consider and determine this Motion pursuant to 28 U.S.C. § 1334.
 This is a core proceeding within the meaning of 28 U.S.C. § 157(b).
 Venue is proper before this Court pursuant to 28 U.S.C. §§ 1408 and 1409.

-An Overview of Allegiance's Business 3.
-Allegiance is a facilities-based national local exchange carrier that provides integrated telecommunications products and services to small and medium-sized business customers, large businesses (i.e., national customers with multiple locations), governmental entities, wholesale customers and other institutional users.
+An Overview of Allegiance's Business

+- 3. Allegiance is a facilities-based national local exchange carrier that provides integrated telecommunications products and services to small and medium-sized business customers, large businesses (i.e., national customers with multiple locations), governmental entities, wholesale customers and other institutional users.
 Allegiance offers its customers a variety of services, including: - local and long distance voice services, including basic telephone services and advanced calling features; - broadband and other Internet and data services, including high-speed Internet access, wide area network interconnection, domain name registration, web hosting, email and colocation services; - integrated local long distance/Internet access offerings, which provide customers with integrated voice and Internet access over a single broadband line; - wholesale services to other regional and national service providers, including equipment colocation, managed modem ports and Internet protocol traffic aggregation; and - customer premise equipment sales and maintenance services. - 4.
 Allegiance serves more than 100,000 business customers in 36 markets.
+Allegiance employs approximately 3,560 people, of which approximately 97 employees are covered by collective bargaining agreements.